lokkotara/custom-modal/README.md

 ## PropTypes

+There is a couple of props that we can pass to our component to customise its appearance.
+Below is an explanation of what we can do.

 | Name             |        Type        | Required | Example          |
 | :--------------: | :----------------: | :------: | :--------------: |
 | closeButton      |  void or Boolean   |   no     | Nothing if you want the close button and `closeButton={false}` if you want to remove it |